 An extensive series of forms and attachments must be completed and submitted for each member of the development team, including corporate documents, qualifications, resumes, references, organizational charts, workload descriptions, AIA documents, and financial statements.

 Clean Hands Certificate

-Core development team members will be required to submit a Clean Hands Certificate and a Certificate of Good Standing issued by the District of Columbia, as well as a Dun & Bradstreet-"Business Information Report" to demonstrate creditworthiness.
+Core development team members will be required to submit a Clean Hands Certificate and a Certificate of Good Standing issued by the District of Columbia.